stopaimme/GI-GS-site/README.md

-This is the repository that contains the website of GI-GS
+This is the repository that contains the website of GI-GS: Global Illumination Decompositon on Gaussian Splatting for Inverse Rendering

 # Website License